 A: If you are in the area, the the Conservatory Coordinator will be happy to speak with you about our actor training programs.
 However, please read about the program and familiarize yourself with the application materials before your visit.
 You can make an appointment by emailing email@example.com.

 Q: I sent in my application but haven't heard anything.
 Should I call the office?

 A: Please wait at least two weeks after your application has been submitted completely.
 When we process your application, we will send you an email to tell you which documents, if any, we are still missing.
-We will schedule a telephone interview after all application materials have been received.
+We will schedule a Zoom interview after all application materials have been received.

 Q: Where do classes meet?

 A: Classes take place at A.C.T.'s studios in the heart of San Francisco's theater district.
 Students will attend cultural outings across the city.

 Q: What is the curriculum?